HRLTY/PipelineCPU/README.md

 License:

-Copyright (C) 2016 by Rui Huang huangrui@buaa.edu.cn
+Copyright (C) 2016 by Rui Huang huangruiwizard@gmail.com

 The program PipelineCPU is licensed under the GNU General Public License.